 Almora town has several shopping centers, which also include the 200-year-old Lala Bazaar.
 It is popular for clothes made from Angora rabbit's fur and special copper vessels.
 Apart from this, visit shopping markets in Almora like Chowk Bazar, and Lal Bagh market to shop for clothes, copperware, souvenirs, bronze and brassware, sweets, and decor items.

-Useful Tips for Almora Trip
+Useful infomations for Trip to Almora

 - If you wish to see snow, then visit between January and March.

 - Do not worry about ATMs, petrol pumps, and eateries, as they are easily available.